Cooper Pants Factory fire: Gainesville F4 tornado

 A storm system moved through Alabama through the night of April 5-6 and reached Gainesville, Georgia, at around 8:30 a.m local standard time.
 According to Ted Fujita, this early morning tornado was a double tornado event: one tornado moved in from the Atlanta highway, while the other moved in from the Dawsonville highway.
 The two merged on Grove Street and destroyed everything throughout the downtown area, causing wreckage to pile 10 ft high in some places.

 Fire

+Volunteers removing the charred remains of victims from the destroyed factory.

 The fire was ignited when the building partially collapsed shortly after being struck, resulting in a loss of electricity.
 The Times Leader stated that the building "blew up like and explosion, and fire swept the wreckage".
 The only stairwell that connected the second floor to the first was blocked by flames, and an estimated 125 workers, over half of the people in the building at the time of the collapse, were trapped on the second floor.
 It is believed that only three out of the 125 workers at the factory escaped the fire before it engulfed the entire building, killing at least 70.